andreasisnes/py-coinmarketcap/README.md

 ## TODO
 * Enable Proper throttling of requests.
-* Testing of different python versions.
+* Testing in different python versions.

 This is my first python module.
 So, I appreciate any feedback :)